 By David Saxberg, our Inclusion Advisor.

 David is totally blind and uses a screen reader daily.
-In his article below, he shares some insights about his experiences navigating websites and gives some tips for improving accessibility and user experience.
+In his article below, he explains how alt tags can be used to improve accessibility for people with a visual impairment.

 Alt tags are text that is added to an image before it is put on a website.
 Only software like screen reading software can pick it up – it isn’t always visible on the site.
 The text describes images for people who are blind or partially sighted and allows everyone to have the same experience on a webpage without feeling like they are missing information.

 Why are they necessary?